-August 21-25: Ninja Training Join us for a high energy, action-packed week of fun!
-Campers will test their balance, strength, & agility with indoor & outdoor obstacle courses on the ground.
-Campers will help design obstacle courses for our ferrets and opossum. * Please note obstacle courses will be made of safe materials including hula hoops, cones and pool noodles.
+August 20-24: To the Extreme Join us for high energy, action packed week of end-of-the-summer fun, filled with obstacle courses, relay races, and scavenger hunts throughout the museum. *Please note obstacle courses will be made of safe materials including hula hoops, cones and pool noodles.

 Have questions?
 Check out our Vacation Science FAQ section below, or contact us by email: email@example.com or phone: 860.231.2830 x 440